eideasy/wp-official-eid-plugin/readme.txt

 3. Filters to customize login buttons look and feel are: "ee-id-card-login, ee-mobile-id-login, lv-id-card-login, lt-id-card-login, lt-mobile-id-login, pt-id-card-login, smart-id-login, google-login, facebook-login, agrello-id-login"
 4. Action eideasy_user_created.
 Will be executed when new user has been created.
 Will get new user ID and user data as arguments.
 5. Action eideasy_after_logged_in.
 Will be executed every time when user info has been received and just before setting login cookie.
 Gets user data and user ID as arguments.
+6. Action eideasy_user_identified.
+Runs immediately after user data has been received and includes array of data returned by eID Easy.

 == Tips and tricks ==
 Use shortcode [eid_easy] to get login button,